deltatraced/delta-trace/lan/posts/2025/003 Apprenticeship to Signs.md

 In this post, the theme continues, this time with attention applied to expertise, learning, and making judgments.

-# 2 Learning through Encounters
+# 2 Learning Through Encounters

 In programming, we gain our expertise by becoming sensitive to the signs emitted by programs and people.
 Those include compiler errors, bugs, divergences between intent and implementation, trade offs of cost, speed, memory, power, and ergonomics, and so much more.
 When encountered, we have to make an effort to interpret these signs and make apt judgments.